askintamanli/Association-Rule-Project-with-SQL-Python-PowerBI/README.md

 # Association Rule Project
-Association Rule with Apriori Algortihm using SQL and Python and visualization with PowerBI
+Association Rule with Apriori Algortihm using SQL - Python and visualization with PowerBI

 ## SQL RESULTS